kirkwor/test-ubuntu/README.md

 #### Quick Start

-Clone the repo and then run the playbook
+Clone the repo and then run the playbook as specified

 !
-Don't forget to change the hostname to your own test server e.g. **1.2.3.4** from 10.10.10.10 ! **hosts** field is set to **all** to allow host specification via command line !
+Don't forget to change the hostname to your own test server e.g. **1.2.3.4** from 10.10.10.10

+! **hosts** field is set to **all** to allow host specification via command line

+!
 This playbook works only if you've already set SSH keys as the **root** user e.g. use ssh-copy-id to root@1.2.3.4.

 ```bash